The Complete Beginners Guide to Building a Meaningful Coin Collection

 Grading determines coin value – learn the differences

-The Sheldon Scale
+The Sheldon Scale Basics

 Third-Party Grading Services

-Certified coins offer several advantages: consistent grading standards, protection from damage, authentication against counterfeits, and easier trading since buyers and sellers agree on the assigned grade.
+Certified coins offer several advantages: consistent grading standards, protection from handling damage, authentication against counterfeits, and easier trading since buyers and sellers can agree on the assigned grade.
 For valuable coins, certification typically proves worthwhile despite the fees involved.

-Building Relationships in the Hobby
+Build Relationships in the Hobby

 Dealers and Coin Shops

-Developing relationships with reputable dealers provides advantages: first access to new inventory, fair pricing, educational opportunities, and a trusted resource for authentication questions.
+Developing relationships with reputable dealers provides real advantages: first access to new inventory, fair pricing, educational opportunities, and a trusted resource for authentication questions.
 Good dealers want repeat customers and will treat you fairly to earn your ongoing business.

 Coin Shows